kdeldycke/openerp.buildout/README.md

 openerp.buildout
 ================

-This is a buildout-based project to generate OpenERP instances for tests and development.
+This is a buildout-based project to generate OpenERP 6.1 instances for tests and development, on a Debian 6.0 Squeeze.

-It is far from mature enough to be used in production, but feel free to send patches to help me improve this situation.
+I'm not sure it's ready for production, but feel free to send patches to help me improve this situation.

-This was tested with Debian Squeeze and is likely to work on Ubuntu.

 All the commands below should be performed with your normal user.
 Each time we need extra privileges we prefix our commands with `sudo`.